tayoky/stanix/README.md

 # stanix
-An 64 bit OS made from scratch
+A 64-bit OS made from scratch
 ## docs
 this is the docs branch
 - [syscall](syscall.md)